lupyuen/pinephone-nuttx-usb/README.md

 TODO: Lookup the addresses in the Register Dump

-TODO: Can we skip the USB CDC ACM Driver?

 # Enumerate USB Devices on PinePhone

 TODO: Can we enumerate the LTE Modem on PinePhone?